 You may want to remove the crusts from sandwiches you offer your baby – some infants struggle with the crusts if they have no (or few) teeth.
 Even WITH teeth, some babies refuse to eat the crusts.
 Our little man – now 14 months and equipped with a full set of gnashers – eats his sandwiches down to the crusts, then tosses the crusts on the floor… a little habit that exasperates us but pleases our dog no end!

-If you want to make your sandwiches look REALLY pretty, seal the edges and remove the crusts all in one go, then try the Crusty’s All-Stars Sandwich Cutters which do it all for you!
+If you want to make your sandwiches look REALLY pretty, seal the edges and remove the crusts all in one go, then try these Fun Sandwich and Bread Cutter Shapes for kids from Amazon which do it all for you!